jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 (optionally - the mysterious island is home to hostile natives, or ancient ruins, or a giant gorilla, or dinosaurs).

-Revenge!: The Adventurers were once passengers on a ship that was attacked by a notorious pirate.
+**Revenge!**: The Adventurers were once passengers on a ship that was attacked by a notorious pirate.
 They survived but everything they owned and loved was taken from them.
 Now, they have banded together for revenge - only to discover that their old nemesis took a pardon from the Spanish king and is now a wealthy and respected plantation owner (he is still secretly sponsoring pirate attacks, of course).
 The Adventurers have to battle their foe's minions and expose his pirate connections to the Spanish court, before a final confrontation in the villain's castle.

-Libertalia!: Some sources (like A General History of Pyrates) claim that a free pirate nation called Libertalia was founded by a renegade French captain named Mission.
+**Libertalia!**: Some sources (like A General History of Pyrates) claim that a free pirate nation called Libertalia was founded by a renegade French captain named Mission.
 Stealing a Dutch slave ship, he and his crew declared themselves in opposition to all the powers and states of Europe, as well as the Church.
 All men were equal; all goods would be held in common.
 Driven by these